 ABIM candidates and diplomates for Board Certification and Maintenance of Certification must possess a permanent, valid, unrestricted and unchallenged medical license in the United States, its territories or Canada.
 Physicians practicing exclusively abroad and who do not hold a U.S. or Canadian license must hold a license where they practice and provide documentation from the relevant licensing authority that their license is in good standing and without conditions or restrictions.
 Restrictions include but are not limited to conditions, contingencies, probation, limitations and stipulated agreements.

 A physician with a restricted, suspended, revoked or surrendered license in any jurisdiction is not eligible to be certified or admitted to a Certification examination.
 ABIM will suspend or revoke the Board Certification of any diplomate who has a suspended, revoked or surrendered license in one or more jurisdictions and no valid license in any jurisdiction.
 A diplomate who has a suspended, revoked or surrendered license in one or more jurisdictions but who continues to hold a valid license in another jurisdiction – or a diplomate whose license in any jurisdiction has been restricted – may be subject to disciplinary sanctions, including the suspension or revocation of the physician's Board Certification.

 MOC Exam Grace Period Policy

-During the extra year, you will continue to be reported as certified.
+During the extra year, you will continue to be publicly reported as certified.
 Once passed, the next MOC exam will be due 10 years from the last pass, even if that pass was during the additional year.

 Representation of Board Certification and Board Eligibility Status